okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

 #### Update your DNS TXT

-You need to add a DNS TXT record to your domain to verify ownership of your domain with Okta before Okta can serve traffic over it.
+Add a DNS TXT record to your domain to verify ownership of your domain with Okta.
+You must verify that you own the domain before Okta can serve traffic over it.
 This record includes the Okta-generated values provided in the **Host** and **Data** columns of the table on the **Verify domain ownership page**.
 Okta verifies that you own your domain when it finds the TXT record that contains the generated value.

 1. On the **DNS Records** page of the configuration wizard, copy the values of the **Host** and **Data** columns into a text file.

 2. Sign in to your Domain Name registrar and locate the option to modify your DNS records.

-3. Add a TXT record and paste the value that you copied from the **Host** column into the appropriate field, for example, the **Name** or **Host** field.
+3. Add a TXT record and paste the value that you copied from the **Host** column into the appropriate field.
+For example, paste the value into the **Name** or **Host** fields.

     > **Note**: Depending on your domain provider, you may only need to enter `_oktaverification` rather than `_oktaverification.login.example.com`.
 If your domain provider doesn't support the value that you enter, the verification fails and your custom URL domain configuration is incomplete.
     >